VividCortex/pm/README.md

 ![build status](https://circleci.com/gh/VividCortex/pm.png?circle-token=d37ec652ea117165cd1b342400a801438f575209)

 pm is a process manager with a TCP interface.
-We use it at [VividCortex](https://vividcortex.com/) to inspect and manage API server programs.
+We plan to use it at [VividCortex](https://vividcortex.com/) to inspect and manage API server programs.
+It replaces an internal-only project that was similar.

+pm is in beta and will change rapidly.
+Please see the issues list for what's planned, or to suggest changes.

 A processlist is useful for inspecting and managing what's running in a program, such as an HTTP server or other server program.
 Processes within this